Interested in Conducting Research in a Faculty Lab?

 With thanks to the Department of Plant Biology, from where a version of this list originated.

-What can I expect?
 You can expect a lot of hard work and, with that and a little luck, the exhilaration of making a discovery no one else in the world has made.
 In practical terms, you can expect to earn 1-4 hours of credit in a semester and work from a few to more than 10 hours per week in a laboratory.
 The credit hours you earn and the hours you are expected to put in will be determined by the faculty member in whose laboratory you will work.
 You should discuss these matters when you first talk to the faculty member.

-What will my supervisor expect of me?
 The person supervising your project will expect you to show the same dedication to the project you work on as the graduate students and others in the lab do.
 This may mean coming in to the lab or going to the field at odd hours, including nights and weekends if required.
 It may mean attending lab meetings with other members of the laboratory.
 It will certainly mean reading primary research articles related to the research and learning the scientific basis of the research you are conducting.

-Can I get paid to do research?
-Well, yes and no. Some laboratories hire undergraduates as paid assistants, but you should not expect the same kind of experience as an assistant as you would have doing independent research.
+Yes and no. Some laboratories hire undergraduates as paid assistants, but you should not expect the same kind of experience as an assistant as you would have doing independent research.
 Furthermore, if you are a paid assistant, you will not receive academic credit for your research.
 On the other hand, it may be possible for you to obtain financial assistance while you are doing independent academic research.
 Check out the undergraduate support web page for more details.

-How do I graduate with Distinction?
 IB offers three levels of Distinction, each of which may be earned only by completing a research project and presenting it as a formal written report.
 Details can be found on the Distinction web page.